jimburton/scheduler/README.md

  This is the method that chooses the next process to run.
 Try to find the line of code that selects the next process, and note the way in which it happens.

-## *non-preemptive highest-priority*
+## *Non-preemptive highest-priority*

 Run the test `testNPHP` to see the next scheduling algorithm in action.
 This scheduler will select the next process based on it having the highest priority of those available to run.
-Because it is not pre-emptive, the scheduler will not interrupt a process once it is running, however.
+Because it is not pre-emptive, the scheduler will not interrupt a process once it is running, even if a higher priority process is available.

 Now read the code for this scheduler, which is in the `schedulers` package.
 Not the difference in the way the next process is selected.

-## *preemptive first-come-first-served*
+## *Preemptive first-come-first-served*

 Run the test `testPFCFS` to see the third scheduling algorithm.
 This scheduler will select the next process based on it having the shortest time remaining to run.
-It is not pre-emptive, so as new processes become runnable they may be given priority over the currently running process.
+It is pre-emptive, so as new processes become runnable they may be given priority over the currently running process.
 Again, read the code and identify the section where these decisions are made.

-## MOS-Schedular
+## MOS-Scheduler

 There is a second implementation of the *first-come-first-served* scheduling algorithm in the package `ci583.scheduling.mos`.
 The main method is in the `Scheduling` class and the simulation parameters are read from the config file in `etc/scheduling.conf`.
-The results of the simulation are saved in the two files: `etc/summary-results` and `etc/summary-processes`.
+The results of the simulation are saved in the two files: `etc/summary-results.log` and `etc/summary-processes.log`.

 The simulator reads parameters from the config file then creates the specified number of processes, each of which blocks (simulating what happens when a process